dadamssg/epn-blog/src/pages/blog/photo-booth-alternative.md

 ![Purchasing a Twilio phone number](/img/twilio-purchase.png "Purchasing a Twilio phone number")

 Once you have a phone number, you can send text messages to it and those messages are stored in your phone number's Twilio dashboard.
-Picture messages [cost one cent each to receive](https://www.twilio.com/sms/pricing/us).
-Talk about affordable.
+Picture messages only [cost one cent each to receive](https://www.twilio.com/sms/pricing/us).

 ![Twilio messages dashboard](/img/twilio-number-messages.png "Twilio messages dashboard")